 a.
-Each team is entitled to 2 charged time-outs during each half.
+Each team is entitled to 3 charged time-outs per game.
 Successive charged time-outs may be granted to each team during a dead ball period.
 If the ball is dead and a team has not exhausted its charged time-outs, the Referee shall allow a time-out and charge that team or complete a coach-Referee conference.